Learning is fun!!!

 In Reception, a lot of our learning is done through play.
 Here are a few of the things we do in school to help support our learning.

-We need to recognise that objects, fingers and dots can represent number (this is called subitising).
+- Recognise that objects, fingers and dots can represent number (this is called subitising).
 A good way for us to learn this skill is through dice games......snakes and ladders, monopoly and lots of orchard toys games all have dice.

 Number songs are fantastic too!
 A few of are favourites are: